 Let’s be honest: Payday lenders don’t have the best reputation, despite being forced to clean up their act in recent years.
-So you might still be alarmed if a payday lender asks for your internet banking logins, or asks you to authorise it to view your transaction history.
+So you might still be alarmed if a payday lender or personal loans company asks for your internet banking logins, or asks you to authorise it to view your transaction history.
 So should you panic and hold down the power button on your computer/phone, or is there a legitimate reason for these request?